keep-starknet-strange/nori/README.md

 ## Meta method `consensus_getReceipts`

-To support backends with different specifications in the same backend group, starknet-proxyd exposes a convenient method to fetch receipts abstracting away what specific backend will serve the request.
+To support backends with different specifications in the same backend group, nori exposes a convenient method to fetch receipts abstracting away what specific backend will serve the request.

 Each backend specifies their preferred method to fetch receipts with `consensus_receipts_target` config,